remotestorage/armadietto/README.md

 * Streaming storage (documents don't have to fit in server memory)
 * S3-compatible storage (requires separate S3 server; AWS S3 allows documents up to 5 TB)
-* Authenticates user with Passkey or "invitation" URL
+* Authenticates user with Passkey or "invitation" URL (requires Passkey support on all client devices)
 * Can run multiple application servers to increase capacity to enterprise-scale
 * Unauthorized clients are rate-limited; an authorized client may use all capacity to back up or restore quickly
 * Correctly handles If-None-Match with ETag [fix relative to Classic]